teamsonic/thumbnail-api/README.md

 any errors that may arise during use.

 ## Limitations
+* Only JPG image formats are officially supported.
+* Thumbnail dimensions must always be square, even if it doesn't match the original image's aspect ratio.
 * FastAPI only runs on port 8000.
 This can be mitigated by Docker host-container port mapping or using a Kubernetes service as a proxy.
 * The app cannot be reliably horizontally scaled to handle increased load, as each application instance uses its own filesystem storage to manage thumbnail processing state.
 It's possible to mount the same PersistentVolume on multiple pods running this application -- allowing multiple Workers to process tasks from the queue simultaneously -- but the behavior is not tested and could result in multiple workers processing the same task, which would be self-defeating.
 * Relatedly, even if horizontal scaling was supported, because the application and the worker run within the same process, they cannot be scaled independently.